Have you ever eaten gluten? No, not glue — gluten! If you've ever eaten a piece of bread, a slice of pizza, or a bowl of cereal, chances are you have.

 Celiac disease is treated by not eating gluten.
 This can be difficult because gluten is in many foods, but a dietitian can help adjust someone's diet to cut out gluten.
 It is important not to start a gluten-free diet unless you are truly diagnosed with celiac disease.

 Following a gluten-free diet allows the small intestine to heal.
 But that doesn't mean the person can start eating gluten again.
-For someone with celiac disease, gluten will always irritate the intestines and, if this happens, the diarrhea, stomachaches, and other problems will return.
+For someone with celiac disease, gluten will always irritate the intestines and, if this happens, the diarrhea, belly pain, and other problems will return.

 If you're diagnosed with celiac disease, it can be a challenge to learn which foods contain gluten.
 You may not be able to remember them all, but you can keep a list with you and ask about menu items at restaurants before digging in.
 Before you know it, you'll be a pro at knowing which foods are safe and which are not.

 Here's a quick quiz: Which of these foods contain gluten?

 If you said all three, you're right!
 Pizza was the easiest choice because you know the crust is bread.
 But did you know that battered foods like fried chicken and even some French fries contain gluten?
 Pasta also contains gluten because it is made from wheat.
 Luckily, you can make or buy gluten-free pizza crust, make fried chicken with a gluten-free batter, and find gluten-free pasta.
 In fact, nearly all of the foods we eat can be made gluten free.

 Besides foods that contain gluten, you'll need to watch out for foods that may have been contaminated with gluten.
 This is called "cross-contamination."
 It means a food doesn't contain gluten as an ingredient but came into contact with gluten-containing foods.
 This is most likely to happen at home in your own kitchen — for instance, wheat bread crumbs in the toaster, the butter, or jar of peanut butter.